jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 Changed:
-- Added logic so all 3 phases are always selected when in
+- Added logic so all 3 phases are always selected when in single ph enable - 3 ph trip mode
+-

 To add?
 - Alt profile #2, alt profile #3? - we have 3 spare PB's